circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 In this example, the GitHub repository is `https://github.com/you/test-repo` and the project on CircleCI is `https://circleci.com/gh/you/test-repo`.

-1. Create a ssh key pair by following the [GitHub instructions](https://help.github.com/articles/generating-ssh-keys/)
+1. Create an ssh key pair by following the [GitHub instructions](https://help.github.com/articles/generating-ssh-keys/)
   Note: when asked "Enter passphrase (empty for no passphrase)", do ***not*** enter a passphrase.
 2. Go to `https://github.com/you/test-repo/settings/keys` on GitHub and click **Add deploy key**.
 Enter any title in the **Title** field, then copy and paste the public key you just created.
 Make sure to check **Allow write access**, then click **Add key**.
 3. Go to `https://circleci.com/gh/you/test-repo/edit#ssh` on CircleCI and add the private key that you just created.
 Enter `github.com` in the **Hostname** field and press the submit button.